 Your unique service deserves to be trademarked as much as anything else you’ve worked hard to create.
-You need to choose a symbol to safeguard your genius, but which is best?
-One option is the servicemark symbol SM, which means “service mark”, a trademark for services instead of goods.
-But these days, the trademark symbol ™ is universally used and recognized for both goods and services.
-Read on to learn more:
+You need to choose a trademark symbol to safeguard your genius, but which is best?

 A servicemark is just a trademark for services instead of products (which trademark lawyers call “goods”).
 If you go to USPTO.gov/Trademarks, you will see lots of references to “goods and services” or “goods/services.”
 That’s because trademarks don’t exist as words or logos by themselves – they exist only as words or logos used in connection with specific goods and/or services.